 Vitamins are needed in very small amounts and are used for performing specific metabolic functions.

-The water-soluble vitamins, B vitamins and Vitamin C, dissolve in water and get transported through blood.
-Vitamin B12 is however stored within the liver for many years.
+The water-soluble vitamins, B vitamins and Vitamin C dissolve in water and get transported through the blood.
+Vitamin B12 is, however, stored within the liver for many years.

 Vitamins A, D, E, and K are all soluble in fat.
-They are then carried through blood and stored in the fat tissues of the body.
+They are then carried through the blood and stored in the body’s fat tissues.
 Excessive intake of these vitamins can lead to problems.

 Minerals are needed for many different metabolic functions.

-In athletes, minerals are important for their bone health, their oxygen-carrying capacity, and their electrolyte and fluid balance.
+In athletes, minerals are important for their bone health, oxygen-carrying capacity, and electrolyte and fluid balance.

-Iron is a constituent for hemoglobin and myoglobin, thus, it has a role in the transport of oxygen and the use of energy.
+Iron is a constituent of hemoglobin and myoglobin; thus, it has a role in transporting oxygen and energy use.

-People not getting enough iron in their diet may develop a deficiency.
+People who do not get enough iron in their diet may develop a deficiency.